 Take a minute to glimpse into the life of Shawn James and his videos at myselfreliance.com.
-It's pretty impressive what . . .
+It's pretty . . .

 When the system has failed to be equitable, what do you do?
 What do you do when ACCESS, PARTICIPATION, COMMON OWNERSHIP, and HEALTHY COMMUNITIES are not distributed?

 A group in Detroit (the Detroit Digital Justice Coalition) is serious about doing something.
 They are building it themselves.

 Take 12 minutes and watch this video from . . .